mateoneira/mateoneira.github.io/_posts/2026-03-02-the-alpha-blending-problem.md

 Rather than learning continuous features, lifting methods assign discrete object IDs to Gaussians by aggregating 2D segmentation masks across multiple views.
 If a Gaussian contributes primarily to pixels labelled as object $$k$$ in multiple views, it is assigned to object $$k$$.

-**Gaussian Grouping** ([Ye et al., ECCV 2024](https://arxiv.org/abs/2312.00732)) learns a 16D identity embedding per Gaussian, rendered via alpha-compositing and classified into $$K$$ mask IDs through a linear layer.
+[Gaussian Grouping](https://arxiv.org/abs/2312.00732) learns a 16D identity embedding per Gaussian, rendered via alpha-compositing and classified into $$K$$ mask IDs through a linear layer.
 A 3D spatial regularisation loss penalises nearby Gaussians with dissimilar embeddings, providing supervision signal for occluded regions.
 Replica panoptic mIoU: 71.15 at ~140 FPS.

-**FlashSplat** ([Shen et al., ECCV 2024](https://arxiv.org/abs/2407.20529)) makes an important observation: when Gaussian geometry and opacity are fixed, alpha-compositing is *linear* in per-Gaussian labels.
-This means the label assignment problem can be formulated as a linear programme and solved in closed form — no iterative gradient descent is required.
+[FlashSplat](https://arxiv.org/abs/2409.08270) makes an important observation: when Gaussian geometry and opacity are fixed, alpha-compositing is *linear* in per-Gaussian labels.
+This means the label assignment problem can be formulated as a linear programme and solved in closed form, so no iterative gradient descent is required.
 The optimal assignment falls out of a single LP solve.
 Runtime: 26 seconds per scene (vs. minutes for learning-based methods).
 NVOS mIoU: 91.8.

-**Unified-Lift** ([Zhan et al., CVPR 2025](https://arxiv.org/abs/2501.12413)) takes an end-to-end approach, learning a global object codebook ($$L=256$$ entries) alongside per-Gaussian features.
+[Unified-Lift](https://arxiv.org/abs/2503.14029) takes an end-to-end approach, learning a global object codebook ($$L=256$$ entries) alongside per-Gaussian features.
 An area-aware ID mapping stabilises cross-view consistency, and an uncertainty score filters noisy SAM pseudo-labels.
 LERF-Mask mIoU: 80.9, the current strongest result on this benchmark.

 **Limitation.** Lifting quality depends on (a) 2D mask quality from the teacher model and (b) cross-view consistency of instance IDs.
 Both degrade with larger viewpoint changes and noisier imagery.